Clifton College: Later building

 On 3 December 1918, the former headmaster John Percival died and was buried in the vault of the school Chapel.
-In 1921, a special memorial chapel was created and consecrated about his tomb.
+In 1921, a memorial chapel was created and consecrated about his tomb.

-Norman Whatley was the headmaster between 1923 and 1938; his tenure saw the building of the Science School (on the site of the previous Junior School) and the opening of the Preparatory School.
+Norman Whatley was the headmaster between 1923 and 1938; his tenure saw the opening of the Preparatory School and the building of the Science School on the site of the previous Junior School.
+Designed by A. E. Munby, it was opened in 1926.

 Also at this time, the school acquired Hugh Ray Easton's new east windows.
 The windows also contain a curiosity: beneath the representation of the heavenly Jerusalem is depicted a game of cricket on the Close – with one of Whatley's sons taking part.

 In 1965–1967, the theatre was built by the architects Whicheloe and MacFarlane.

 In 1982, on the site of the old swimming pools, the new Sports Hall, remedial gym and a new covered swimming pool were built; previously boys used the outdoor Victorian pool and its outdoor covered changing cubicles.

 The 1980s also saw the building of the Coulson Centre which links together two previously separate classroom blocks, at Muir and Birdwood houses.
-As a result of the improvements in modern medicine, the Sanitorium in Worcester Road was unnecessarily large for the school's needs, and so the old pre-1921 Sanatorium on the Close has been refitted to serve this purpose, whilst the Worcester Road sanitorium has been refitted as the headmaster's house.
+As a result of the improvements in modern medicine, the Sanitorium in Worcester Road was unnecessarily large for the school's needs, and so the old pre-1921 Sanatorium on the Close has been refitted to serve this purpose, whilst the Worcester Road sanatorium has been refitted as the headmaster's house.

-More recently, in the latter 2000s, the Music School building in Guthrie Road was refurbished and extended.